Are Folding Bikes Harder To Ride? 7 Tips For Long & Comfortable Rides

 Foldable bikes are slightly smaller than regular bikes.
 This provides more convenience, as they will be easier to store.
-But there is concern about whether the compact design could affect its performance.
+However, there is concern about whether the compact design could affect its performance.

 So, are foldable bikes harder to ride than regular bikes?